bakedpotato0/cs7810-intro-to-ke/project-deliverables/key-notions.md

 # Key Notions

 * There is a racial attribute to health outcomes.
     * Rationale: African-Americans tend to have higher rates of diabetes and higher blood pressure, while Latinos tend to have lower rates of diabetes, and white people tend to have higher cholesterol and higher rates of skin cancer.
 Social and racial factors are often interconnected, and non-white ethnicities tend to have poorer health outcomes.
     * Connected Pattern: Reporting Event
-    * Source Dataset(s): BRFSS annual report, Bridged Race Population Data, Behavioral Health Claims Dashboard, Infectious Disease Dashboard, Mortality
+    * Source Dataset(s): Behavioral Health Claims Dashboard, Cancer and Statistics, Hospital Registration Information, Infant Mortality Scorecard, Mortality, National DPP Locator Map, ODH Respiratory Dashboard, Ohio BRFSS Annual Report, Ohio BRFSS Data, Summary of Infectious Diseases in Ohio, Population Data for Calculating Rates
 * There is an interconnected wealth and educational attribute to health outcomes.
     * Rationale: Higher education and wealth feed into each other, and higher wealth increases access to healthcare, including mental healthcare.
 Higher education leads to avoidance of some behavioral risks.
     * Connected Pattern: Reporting Event
-    * Source Dataset(s): BRFSS annual report, Behavioral Health Claims Dashboard, Hospital Registration, Mortality
+    * Source Dataset(s): Behavioral Health Claims Dashboard, Hospital Registration Information, Mortality, Ohio BRFSS Annual Report, Ohio BRFSS Data
 * There are pharmacy-access and hospital-access attributes to health outcomes.
     * Rationale: Taking medication as-prescribed by a healthcare professional improves health.
 "Self-medication" often diminishes health.
     * Connected Pattern: Reporting Event